MacBook Pro (2021) Review: Apple listened

 The most immediately noticeable change to Apple’s new MacBook Pro is its look has been almost entirely redesigned.
 Though a successor to an Apple device being heavier and thicker is a strange move on the tech giant’s part, this needed to happen.

 First off, it’s important to note the size change is incredibly jarring at first.
 When I first took the new MacBook Pro (2021) out of its box, I was shocked at its bulk and weight.
-In short, Apple pack-pedalling so obviously on a design it insisted on pushing for years isn’t something we often see from the tech giant.
+In short, Apple back-pedalling so obviously on a design it insisted on pushing for years isn’t something we often see from the tech giant.

 The way I’d describe the still rounded, but also more squared-off, design of the new MacBook Pro is that it’s a throwback to the 2015-era MacBook Pro.
 There’s a level of thickness to the device we haven’t seen from Apple’s laptops in years, as well as two fan vents running along its bottom that give the new MacBook Pro a decidedly not very uniform look when compared to its predecessor.
 This change has resulted in the new MacBook Pro having a bit of flex to the underside of its case, which also now features the laptop’s name etched into it.